Prize Book

 24.

-Any item sewn using the fair theme "Need for Speed"
+Any item sewn using the fair theme "Sewing, Sowing and Growing"

 Use any type of needle art to depict fair theme.
 Except quilting.